 How can I get my transcript from my study abroad?

 If you did a USU faculty-led program, you will receive USU credit on your USU transcript automatically.
-If you did an exchange or direct program, please notify your institution to send your transcript directly to Study Abroad.
+If you did an exchange or direct program, please notify your institution to send your transcript directly to Office of Global Engagement, Study Abroad.
 Once Study Abroad receives your transcript, Study Abroad will notify you.